maikeleckelboom/material-color-schemes/README.md

-# Material Color Kit
+# Material Color Kit (WIP)

 **Material Color Kit** is a set of tools built to simplify and enhance working with color—especially when creating themes and schemes inspired by Material Design.
-Designed to work alongside [`@material/material-color-utilities`](https://www.npmjs.com/package/@material/material-color-utilities), it offers an extra layer of flexibility and ease.
+Designed to work alongside [ `@material/material-color-utilities`](https://www.npmjs.com/package/@material/material-color-utilities), it offers an extra layer of flexibility and ease.

 With a focus on practical workflows, Material Color Kit makes it easier to generate cohesive, accessible color systems.
 Core functions like `createScheme`, `createTheme`, and `generateColorScheme` help streamline the creation of `DynamicScheme` and `Theme` instances, and transform them into structured color tokens—ideal for use as CSS variables or in design systems.

 ## ✨ Features